Smoke Damage Cleaning

 Should I call my insurance first?

 No, not necessarily.
-What a lot of homeowners don’t realize is that when you call your insurance company regarding a loss, that call goes into your Comprehensive Loss Underwriting Exchange (C.L.U.E.) report.
+What a lot of property owners don’t realize is that when you call your insurance company regarding a loss, that call goes into your Comprehensive Loss Underwriting Exchange (C.L.U.E.) report.
 It contains a seven-year snapshot of info about you, including a list of any claims you’ve made.
 This phone call could impact your premiums going forward.
 Before you call your insurance company, call a restoration professional to get an accurate quote, if the quote is above your deductible, call your insurance to file a claim.

 Can you remove cigarette odor from my walls?